Countdown timer

 Live Zoom sessions or Video-Recordings

-• • In addition to our in-person classes in Hamilton, our courses offer distance learning options for those unable to attend classes in-person.
-Live-streamed Hamilton classes are available via free Zoom software for those living outside the Waikato.
+• • This course offers distance learning options only via Zoom and there is no in-person component.
+Live-streamed classes are available via free Zoom software for those living outside the Waikato.
 Live-streaming allows you to participate fully in your own learning, ask questions of the instructor and participate fully in the same way as if you were in the physical classroom.

 • • Those unable to attend the scheduled date and time of the actual class sessions, or those who need to miss a class or two due to previous engagements or unexpected illness, can watch any or all of the live-recorded video sessions on their computers, laptops, tablets or mobile devices and study at their own pace and in their own time.